mason-chase/devops-test/README.md

 ## Delivery
+- Must have a single execution script/file that we can bootstrap and review your result in a clean Ubuntu server in our environment
 - Clone/copy this repository into a new Github repository and add your result, then share the result with user: `mason-chase` on GitHub in private mode.